Euro Nymphing for Grayling in Scotland

 Techniques for Euro nymphing for Grayling

-As you are relying on the nylon to project your flies upstream, it can be tricky getting comfortable with casting two or three flies and avoiding tangles.
-Find a technique that works for you and try to get into a routine that works.
-When trotting the nymphs down a run, strike downstream, this will have a greater chance of more secure hook ups.
+Always strike downstream, as this deliver better, hook ups.
 Fish face upstream (obviously) so as the nymph is hoovered up, a swift downstream strike sets the hook often on the scissors rather than the front of the mouth (precarious).

-This is why I prefer a 2 weight 10ft rod, firstly because I can feel everything as the nymphs tack down on the bottom.
-Secondly I find casting with nylon only, easier, and thirdly, when into a big fish, the rod is very forgiving and sudden lunges by a running big fish are soaked up in the blank.
+As I mentioned before, I prefer a 2 weight 10ft rod.
+Firstly because I can feel everything as the nymphs tack down on the bottom.
+Secondly I find it easier to cast using nylon only.
+Thirdly, when into a big fish, the rod is very forgiving, and sudden lunges by a grayling are soaked up in the blank.

 How to read a river for Grayling

 A common question asked is how to read a river?
-It’s very subjective, and dependant on both the river and the water levels and conditions, here are a few tips.
+This is very subjective, and dependant on both the river, and the water levels and condition.
+Here are some tips to help.

-When I find a likely spot to prospect, I try and draw a map in my minds eye of where the fish are likely to lie.
-I then cover every square in the grid, a bit like searching for a hidden destroyer in a game of battleships.
+When I find a likely spot to prospect, I try and draw a map in my minds eye of where the fish are likely to be.
+I then cover all likely spots, like prospecting for a hidden destroyer in a game of battleships.

-If you find fish and catch a few, sometime the grayling can get spooked and head upstream, so it pays also to try and run through the pool again after letting it rest, but start further upstream.
+If you find fish and catch a few, sometime the grayling can get spooked and head upstream.
+Rest the pool for a bit, walk upstream, and sometimes the action begins again.

 Be aware also that as the river level rises fish are less likely to stay in the same runs.
-Often in higher water, the fish will drift into the seams where slacker water is.
-Try to think like a fish, where would you go to get food, where could you get shelter?
-Look at the way the river channels flow, and read signs like foam lines.
-Be the fish!
+During a spate, the fish will seek cover of deep eddies and slower seams.
+Try to think like a fish, where would you go to get food?
+Where would you shelter?
+Where can you get flow, food and oxygen, without too much effort to hold in the current?

 An Ideal Grayling Leader Set up

-When nymphing there are various methods of leader set up and I’m not saying mine is better than anyones, but this rig works well for me (and guests) and catches fish.
-It also offer a real touch experience, you can really feel what’s going on as the nymphs track downstream bouncing along the riverbed.
+There are various ways to construct a leader, when Euronymphing.
+I’m not saying my leader construction is better than anyones, but this leader set up is very effective, and importantly catches fish.
+When you construct a leader in this way, you can really feel what’s going on, as the nymphs track downstream on the riverbed.

-I’m not a fan of tapered French leaders, as they are thicker than my set up and thus prone to wind resistance.
-I like fishing fine and delicate.
+I’m not a fan of tapered French leaders, as they are thicker in diameter, and prone to wind resistance.

 The best rivers in Scotland for Grayling

 The best grayling rivers are located in the south of Scotland.
-The River Tweed has a healthy stock of grayling throughout the system, and the tributaries like the River Teviot, River Leader, Gala Water, Ale, Jed Water, River Ettrick and The River Whiteadder all hold stocks of grayling.
-I have caught grayling in all of these tributaries, and sometimes they are worth exploring when the main River Tweed is in spate.
+The River Tweed has a healthy stock of grayling throughout the system.
+Tributaries like the River Teviot, River Leader, Gala Water, Ale, Jed Water, River Ettrick and The River Whiteadder all hold stocks of grayling.
+These tributaries are worth exploring, especially when the main River Tweed is in spate.

-The River Clyde holds a good population of Grayling, though it’s not a river we focus on, the spoils on the Tweed, Tay and Earn rivers keep us and our guests occupied.
+The River Clyde holds a good population of Grayling, though it’s not a river we focus on.
+I guess we have too many other choices, closer to home.

 Winter in Scotland can be a dark and dreary affair.
 The devastating effect Christmas has on your wallet, the weather, lack of sunlight and following a football team as mediocre as I do.
-Also what a great way to keep your angling skills sharp, till the start of the trout and salmon seasons!
+Grayling fishing is a great way to keep your angling skills sharp, fine tune your fishing skills and prepare for the trout and salmon season ahead.